Jeff Clark, Senior Analyst, GoldSilver

 This means that on a historical basis, the best times to buy gold are early January, March and early April, or from mid-June to early July.

 You can also see the price does not historically revisit its prior-year low.
 The low of the year is indeed in January—but it’s the low of that year, not the previous year.
 Obviously, there were years when the gold price did fall—but there were also years it soared.
 Smoothing out all those surges and corrections and manias and selloffs, investors will get their best price at the very beginning of the year, or the year before.

 We ran the same data for silver and here’s what we found.

 It’s easy to see silver’s higher volatility.
 What also sticks out is that historically, silver doesn’t revisit its January low.
 The only other best times to buy, on average, is in March or late June.

 As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price (though there were certainly years when the price of silver fell below where it started).
 The historical data says that on average, investors will get their best price in early January or the prior year.

 If you missed buying gold in January, when is the next best time to buy?

-Since 1975, the gold price has dipped the most in March.
-The daily chart above shows the price in April might offer a slightly lower price, but history shows March is the month gold falls the most and is thus one of the best times to buy.
+Since 1975, the gold price has tended to drop the most in March.
+The daily chart above shows April might offer a slightly lower overall price, but history shows March is the month gold falls the most and is thus one of the best times to buy.

-Unlike gold, March is typically flat.
-The best month to buy silver is June, followed by August and September.
-Buying in June is further supported by the daily chart above.
+Unlike gold, the silver price is typically flat in March.
+The best month to buy silver is June, followed by August and October.
+The wisdom of buying in June is further supported by the daily chart above.

 Since 1975, the second quarter (April through June) has clearly been gold’s weakest and is thus the best time to buy.
 The third quarter (July through September) has been gold’s strongest.